JongKI-PARK/OSTEPprac/CHAP05/README.md

 **5. Now write a program that uses wait() to wait for the child process to finish in the parent.
 What does wait() return?
 What happens if you use wait() in the child?**

 A: `fork5.c` and `fork5_1.c` is for question 5.
 If child process uses wait(), it returns error -1.
-If parent process uses wait(), it returns child process's pid.
+If parent process uses wait(), it returns child process's pid. (wait() system call is made for parant process waiting for child process to be terminated.
+So when child process uses wait() it returns -1)

 <br><br><br>